 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.11 is applicable to Fortran in the following cases: in the context of polymorphic pointers; in the use of c_ptr and c_funptr; and in the use of implicit interfaces for procedure pointers and dummy procedure arguments.
 All other pointer conversions are strongly typed.

 A non-polymorphic pointer is declared with a type and can be associated only with an object of its type.
 A polymorphic pointer that is not unlimited polymorphic is declared with a type and can be associated only with an object of its type or an extension of its type.
 An unlimited polymorphic pointer can be used to reference its target only by using a type with which the type of its target is compatible in a select type construct.
 A procedure pointer can only be associated with a procedure target.
 These restrictions are enforced during compilation.

-An unlimited polymorphic pointer can also be assigned to a sequence type or bind(c) type pointer; this is unsafe, and cannot be checked during compilation.
+A procedure pointer with an implicit interface can be associated with a procedure target that has a different implicit interface, with the risk of passing incompatible arguments.
+Similarly, a dummy procedure with an implicit interface can be associated with an actual procedure that has a different interface, with the risk of passing incompatible arguments.
+Either case can result in arbitrary failures.

+When an unlimited polymorphic pointer has a target of a sequence type or an interoperable derived type, a type-breaking cast can occur.
+All use of sequence types is error prone because no checks are made by the compiler for components of the wrong type or shape.

-A pointer appearing as an argument to the intrinsic module procedure effectively has its type changed to the intrinsic type Further casts could be made if the pointer is processed by procedures written in a language other than Fortran.
+A pointer appearing as an argument to the intrinsic module procedure c_loc effectively has its type changed to the intrinsic type c_ptr, which can be recast to any type.
+A procedure pointer appearing as an argument to the intrinsic module procedure c_funloc effectively has its type changed to the intrinsic type c_funptr, which can be recast to any procedure pointer.

 6.11.2 Avoidance mechanisms for language users

 Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.11.5.